tourze/symfony-aop-pool-bundle/README.md

 - StopWorkerException is thrown if connection fetch fails; automatic retry supported
 - Reconnect attempts and intervals are configurable
 - Works well in both short-lived (FPM) and long-lived (Workerman) process environments

+## Contribution

+- Please use Issues for bug reports and feature requests
+- Pull Requests are welcome; ensure tests and code style pass
+- Follow PSR standards

+## License

+MIT License © Tourze

+## Changelog

+See [CHANGELOG.md] if available.